AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :    The handle of the event to trigger.

     :material-location-enter: **Parameter** `entity`
-    :    The entity in which trigger the event.
+    :    The entity on which trigger the event.

     :material-keyboard-return: **Return**
-    :    An `EventCanceler` object which may be used to cancel the execution of the event..
+    :    An `EventCanceler` object which may be used to cancel the execution of the event.